adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 To demonstrate the problem, open your favourite browser, one that provides `Object.create`.
 Type the following into the console:

+	// Correctly throws a error
 	var myObj = Object.create(null, { a: 1 });

 Notice the error that occurs.
 This happens because the properties argument is incorrectly formatted.

 Next, find a browser that doesn't provide `Object.create` or omit the feature detection so the real API is overriden, and once again  type the following into the console:

-	var myObj = Object.create(null, { a: 1 });
+	// Incorrectly does not throw an error var myObj = Object.create(null, { a: 1 });

-Notice the error is incorrectly supressed because the polyfill isn't checking the format.
-You could argue that the polyfill could be updated to handle this scenario &mdash; for the moment let's note that the intelligent minds over at MDN didn't cover this and that more work needs to be done.
+Notice no error occurs.
+The error is incorrectly supressed because the polyfill isn't checking the format of the property description.
+You could argue that the polyfill could be edited to handle this scenario but for the moment let's note that the intelligent minds over at MDN didn't cover this and that more work needs to be done.

 For the last demonstration, type the following into the console:

-	var myObj = Object.create(null, {
+	// Create object defining an unwriteable `a` property var myObj = Object.create(null, {
 		a: {
 			value: 1,